Swastik1993/Swastik1993.github.io/_posts/2018-09-09-bridge-i2i-interview-experience.markdown

 There were 90 questions and 120 mins to answer them (No negative marking).
 The questions were not exactly tough but it was difficult to answer all questions as the time was short.
 I left 5 questions un-attempted.

 I wasn't confident of the fact that I would qualify for the second round since I didn't know how others had done, but I had some hopes.
 Finally the list of shortlisted candidates were declared and I was one of them.

+There were about 60 candidates shortlisted from our college and 108 in total(including people from NIT Rourkela) for the GD round.

 ### Round 2 - Group Discussion